Package 'httr2'

 Description

-Additionally, if you set retry_on_failure = TRUE, the request will retry if either the HTTP request or HTTP response doesn't complete successfully leading to an error from curl, the lower-level library that httr2 uses to perform HTTP request.
-This occurs, for example, if your wifi is down.
+By default, req_perform() will retry if the response is a 429 ("too many requests", often used for rate limiting) or 503 ("service unavailable").
+If the API you are wrapping has other transient status codes (or conveys transience with some other property of the response), you can override the default with is_transient.
+And if you set retry_on_failure = TRUE, the request will retry if either the HTTP request or HTTP response doesn't complete successfully, leading to an error from curl, the lower-level library that httr2 uses to perform HTTP requests.
+This occurs, for example, if your Wi-Fi is down.

 It's a bad idea to immediately retry a request, so req_perform() will wait a little before trying again:

 • If the response contains the Retry-After header, httr2 will wait the amount of time it specifies.
-If the API you are wrapping conveys this information with a different header (or other property of the response) you can override the default behaviour with retry_after.
+If the API you are wrapping conveys this information with a different header (or other property of the response), you can override the default behavior with retry_after.

-• Otherwise, httr2 will use "truncated exponential backoff with full jitter", i.e. it will wait a random amount of time between one second and 2 ^ tries seconds, capped to at most 60 seconds.
+• Otherwise, httr2 will use "truncated exponential backoff with full jitter", i.e., it will wait a random amount of time between one second and 2 ^ tries seconds, capped at a maximum of 60 seconds.
 In other words, it waits runif(1, 1, 2) seconds after the first failure, runif(1, 1, 4) after the second, runif(1, 1, 8) after the third, and so on.
 If you'd prefer a different strategy, you can override the default with backoff.

 Usage